 - Marios Koufaris, Department of Information Systems & Statistics

 - Edward Martin, Stan Ross Department of Accountancy

 - David Milch, Department of Fine and Performing Arts

 - Don Waisanen, Marxe School of Public and International Affairs

 - Leanna Yip, Office of Communications, Marketing, & Public Affairs

-- Erika Angelone, Provost’s Office
+- Erika Angelone, Office of the Provost

 - A Day in the Life This Fall (Faculty Edition)

 - A Ph.D.
 Student Simulated a Day in the Life of a Covid 19-Era Campus.
 It Went Viral, but It Wasn’t Pretty.